Bowl barrow south of The Cursus in Fargo Plantation forming part of The Cursus round barrow cemetery

-The bowl barrow south of the Cursus in Fargo Plantation survives well and is known from partial excavation to contain archaeological remains and environmental evidence relating to the monument and the landscape in which it was constructed.
+The bowl barrow south of the Cursus within Fargo Plantation survives well and will contain archaeological remains and environmental evidence relating to the monument and the landscape in which it was constructed.

-The monument includes a bowl barrow situated in Fargo Plantation south of the
+The monument includes a bowl barrow situated south of the Cursus within Fargo

-Cursus forming part of the Cursus round barrow cemetery.
-Prior to the planting
+Plantation, forming part of the Cursus round barrow cemetery.
+Prior to the

-of trees the location had views across a shallow combe towards Stonehenge and
+planting of the woodland the location had views across a shallow combe

-The bowl barrow has a mound 22m in diameter and 2m high.
-The ditch which
+The barrow mound has a 28m in diameter and 1.5m high.
+It is surrounded by a

-surrounds it and from which material was quarried during its construction is
+ditch 5m wide and 0.3m deep, from which material was quarried during its

 MAP EXTRACT The site of the monument is shown on the attached map extract.
 It includes a 2 metre boundary around the archaeological features, considered to be essential for the monument's support and preservation.

 The contents of this record have been generated from a legacy data system.